robotology/gz-sim-yarp-plugins/docs/build-from-source.md

 and then run your commands as in a normal shell.

-## Compile from source with conda using conda-forge dependencies on Linux, macOS or Windows
+## Compile from source with conda on Linux, macOS or Windows

-If you are using conda (or mamba), the dependencies of `gz-sim-yarp-plugins` can be installed with:
+If you are using conda, the dependencies of `gz-sim-yarp-plugins` can be installed with:

 ```bash
 conda install -c conda-forge libgz-sim8 yarp ycm-cmake-modules cmake ninja pkg-config cmake compilers gtest cli11